ivykamanchan/Difficulty_to_vote_hypothesis_test_R/README.md

 # difficulty_to_vote_hypothesis_test_R
-This is the one of the group projects for Statistics for Data Science.
+This is Lab 1 for Statistics for Data Science.